-Amy’s focus however, is not one specific area.
-Her biggest validation is watching as someone reaches a goal they never thought was possible.
-She is able to work a wide range of individuals with very different body types, achieve their own varying goals.
+That said, Amy does not have a singular focus in the training she offers.
+Her biggest validation is watching as someone reaches a goal they never thought was possible, no matter what that goal might be.
+She is able to work with a wide range of individuals with very different body types and help them achieve their own varying goals.

-Heavy lifting is her own favorite past time when she’s not helping others including competing in local and regional competitions.
+Lifting heavy weights is Amy’s favorite pastime and when she’s not helping others, she’s training for and competing in local and regional Olympic weightlifting competitions.

-Christina has been dancing since the age of 2 and was teaching dance by age 12.
-Originally from Norwich, New York, where she started dancing at her family’s dance school.
-Christina earned a degree in Dance from University of the Arts in Philadelphia.
-It was while dancing here that she suffered a major spinal injury which quickly spawned her passion and appreciation for fitness.
-Christina strengthened her body and went on to perform internationally as the principle dancer in her company, Phoenix Project Dance.
-She also danced in the Radio City Christmas Show for 6 years.
+Christina has been dancing since the age of 2 and began teaching dance by age 12.
+Originally from Norwich, New York, where she started dancing at her family’s dance school, Christina earned a degree in Dance from University of the Arts in Philadelphia.
+It was while dancing there that she suffered a major spinal injury which quickly spawned her passion and appreciation for fitness.
+Christina strengthened her body and went on to perform internationally as the principle dancer in her company, Phoenix Project Dance and also danced in the Radio City Christmas Show for 6 years.

 Shifting her career focus to fitness, Christina has appeared in fitness icon Shaun T’s Hip Hop Abs, and Focus T25 workout DVD series.
 She then used her lifelong experience of movement training to develop her skills as a personal trainer.
-Christina’s unique training style combines elements of dance, stretch, and high intensity athletic based training.
-She also currently has a huge following as a barre technique instructor at Physique 57.
+Christina’s unique training style combines elements of dance, stretch and high intensity athletic-based training and has cultivated a large following as a barre technique instructor at Physique 57.

-Christina is also a fitness model with Wilhelmina and has appeared in Shape Magazine, Self Magazine, and Women’s Running magazines.
-She also co-starred in the Men’s Health Anarchy Workout DVD series with SSL’s own Andy Speer.
-Christina has a BFA in Dance, is a NASM Certified Personal Trainer, and is Pre and Post Natal Certified.
+Christina is also a fitness model with Wilhelmina and has appeared in several magazines, including Shape, Self and Women’s Running.
+She also co-starred in the Men’s Health Anarchy Workout DVD series with SoHo Strength Lab’s own Andy Speer.
+Christina has a BFA in Dance, is an NASM Certified Personal Trainer and is pre and post natal certified.

 Soho Strength Lab offers additional recovery services to enhance your personal training experience and physical performance.
 To achieve peak results in training your body must be injury free and ready for the challenges of training.